Updated June 29, 2017

 1. Type in your address, or your assessment amount and click on the submit button.

 2. You will see a chart that shows some of the amounts that appear on your real estate tax assessment.
-The red arrow shown here indicates how much you pay in real estate taxes, which is further broken down in the charts and graphs below.
+The top line that reads Real Estate indicates how much you pay in real estate taxes, which is further broken down in the charts and graphs below.

 3. Scroll down and you will see a pie chart that illustrates where your real estate tax dollars go.
 Please note this chart is illustrative – amounts are based on the percentage of disbursements from the general fund budget.
 Some county services are paid for with additional funding sources other than real estate taxes.